lmar76/my-c-repo/shared-vs-static-lib/README.md

 ar rcs libmylib.a mylib.o
 ```

+Where:

+- `r` inserts the file into the archive with replacement
+- `c` creates the archive
+- `s` write an object file into the archive.

 The static library is just an archive containing the object file.

 ### Install the static library